My Love Story

 Thank you all for your continued support throughout my journey.

-Thank you all for sharing the positive word of mouth, and helping me find my way, as a DJ, to where all the love is.
+Thank you all for sharing the positive word of mouth, and helping me find my way, not only as a DJ, but as a human being.

 I was about 12 years old when I moved from The Woods of Oregon to The Streets of California.
-When my parents drove me to school, or sports games, I made sure to find a radio station that I liked.
+No matter where I was I always loved listening to the radio.
+When my parents drove me to school or sports games, I made sure to find a radio station that I liked.
 I found out quickly, the radio hit different in California.
-I heard what the DJ's on the radio in Los Angeles were doing with their turntables and records, and I knew that's what I wanted to do for a living.
+I heard what the DJ's on the radio in Los Angeles were doing with their turntables and records, and I knew that's what I wanted to do when I grew up.

 I took my first paid gig as a DJ in 2004 during my freshman year of High School.

-It was a Valentine's Day party for two twin sisters at their parent's mansion, in Dana Point (Orange County).
+It was a Valentine's Day party for twin sisters at their parent's mansion, in Dana Point, CA.

 I'll never forget it!

-I went from playing three sports at the beginning of High School and DJing here and there, to making good money throwing my own parties, even hiring some of my friends, in a matter of three years.
+I went from playing three sports at the beginning of High School, to making good money throwing parties by the end of High School.
 These parties I put on with my friends got big - real big, and kids from all over Southern California were coming to our events.
 These "underground parties" were getting so big that I regularly had to answer to the police, so as soon as I turned 18, it just made sense to find legitimate work in the 18+ club scene.

-After graduating High School with this experience, I went to California State University, Northridge to study Music Industries, and started promoting club nights in Hollywood, eventually, dropping out of college to work full-time producing and promoting mini-tours and local showcases for independent record labels throughout the Southern California area.
+After graduating High School with this experience, I went to California State University, Northridge to study Music Industries, and started promoting club nights in Hollywood, eventually, dropping out of college to work full-time producing events and promoting mini-tours and local showcases for independent record labels and artists throughout the Southern California area, sharing stages with artists like YG and DJ Mustard, Far East Movement, New Boyz, Cali Swag District, and even rap legends like Mack 10, WC, Kurupt and the late Bad Azz.

-I started picking up gigs with a friend's uncle, who owned a local Indian Wedding Company.
-I learned about Indian traditions and food, and of course, Bollywood music, and I loved the experience of being involved with couples' big day, but as a young thrill-seeking kid, weddings just didn't fill my cup like the excitement of selling events and the energy of the dance floors in the clubs.
+I started picking up gigs with a friend's uncle, who owned a Wedding Company focused on Traditional Indian Weddings.
+I learned about Indian traditions and food, and of course, Bollywood and Indian music.
+I loved the experience of being involved with couples' big day, but as a young thrill-seeking kid, weddings just didn't fill my cup like the excitement of selling events and the energy of the dance floors in the clubs.

-I decided to double down on producing club events, and DJing, and working in studios with artists and producers.
+So instead of changing course, I decided to double down on producing club events, and DJing, and working in studios with artists and producers.
 After making some good connections, I started making deals with artists and producers to sell all-inclusive show packages to their fans, in order to maximize profits from each show and event.
-I coordinated with the show venue and made sure the promoters had the marketing materials they needed to sell the event.
-I set up party buses and bottle service for VIP guests who paid extra to party with the performing artists on the night of the show, then I'd rehearse and perform with the artists and help manage the production from start to finish.
-These nights got crazy!
+I coordinated with the show venues and made sure the promoters had the marketing materials they needed to market and sell the events.
+I set up party buses and bottle service for VIP guests who paid extra to party with the performing artists on the night of the shows, then I'd rehearse and perform with the artists and help manage the productions from start to finish.
+These events got crazy!

 Eventually, a friend from college asked if I could do this sort of all-inclusive event package for her birthday party.

-I organized and coordinated a VIP Hollywood club night experience for her and her friends.
-One of my DJ friends even booked a couple celebrity-guest appearances to make sure it was a sold out night at the Sunset Blvd club where we'd be hosting the event.
-Everything lined up perfectly and there was a lot of hype around this event.
-Before the night began, the party buses were pulling up, and one of my best friends from college was ran over, dragged, and smashed by one of them.
+I organized and coordinated a VIP club night experience for her and her friends.
+One of my DJ friends even booked a couple celebrity-guest appearances to make sure it was a sold out night at this Sunset Blvd Club in Hollywood, CA. Everything lined up perfectly and there was a lot of hype around this event.
+But, before the night began, the party buses were pulling up, and one of my best friends from college was ran over, dragged, and smashed by one of them.

-I couldn't tell you anything about what happened with the event that night, but the memories of trying to help my friend are vivid.
-After months of praying and waiting through his medically induced coma and countless surgeries, my friend started to make a recovery.
+I couldn't tell you anything about what happened inside the club that night, but the memories of trying to help my friend are vivid.
+After months of praying and waiting through his medically induced coma and countless surgeries, my friend started to make a recovery!

 Feeling responsible for this accident, that was the last time I produced a club event.
 I decided to leave the area entirely, and started taking college classes again.
-I moved back to The Beautiful Pacific Northwest, but rather than going back to my hometown in Oregon, I decided on Seattle.
-Instead of the Music Industry, I focused on learning more about the Hospitality Industry.
-I started working in Hotels, Luxury Apartments, Banquet Halls and Restaurants, often working 2-3 different shifts in one day before a night class.
+I moved back to The Beautiful Pacific Northwest, but rather than going back to my hometown in Oregon, I decided Seattle was more my speed.
+Instead of pursuing the Music Industry, I focused on learning more about the Hospitality Industry.
+I started working in Hotels, Luxury Apartments, Banquet Halls and High-End Restaurants, often working 2-3 different shifts in one day before a night class.

-Being out late on the weekends, I couldn't help but notice how much money the hot dog carts seemed to be making outside these bars and clubs.
+Being out late on the weekends at this hookah lounge, I couldn't help but notice how much money the hot dog carts seemed to be making outside these bars and clubs.
 One night I walked over and talked to the hot dog guy after my gig to ask more about the business.
-It turned out one guy owned all of the best hot dog carts, which were outside all the best clubs.
+It turned out one guy owned all of the best hot dog carts, which were outside all the best clubs in Seattle.
 I was inspired.

-I began working on my own food cart idea using his model, but I would compete in the morning market.
-The idea was to build up my own pancake cart empire, in high traffic areas throughout Seattle, like this hot dog guy did.
+I began working on this food cart idea - I would compete in the morning market, so I didn't have to deal with the craziness of the nightlife.
+The idea was to build up my own pancake cart empire in high traffic areas throughout Seattle, like this hot dog guy did.
 This idea evolved and eventually became Juice's Pancake Lounge, a unique breakfast delivery restaurant concept...
-I quit taking classes, I quit my jobs, and I even stopped DJing to grow this new food business.
-I thought this was my ticket out of the nightlife.
+My girlfriend at the time inspired me to go all in, so I quit taking classes, I quit my jobs, and I even stopped DJing to grow this new food business.

-After a few impactful deaths in my family, a sudden break-up, and some financial difficulties, I gave in, and hesitantly moved back to my hometown in Oregon, to be with my family...
+After only a year of peddling pancakes, there were a few sudden and impactful deaths in my family, and then a bad break-up came, so I gave in, and hesitantly moved back to my hometown in Oregon, to be with my family at age 26...
 And of course, I brought my new restaurant idea and my turntables with me.

-After moving back to McMinnville in 2015, I was still focused on growing my food business.
-Someone introduced me to the late local legend, Rick Drakeley of The 411 Eatery & Lounge, and he mentored me and helped me grow my food cart business idea into a legitimate breakfast delivery restaurant, allowing me to use his kitchen on the weekdays, and DJ at his bar on the weekends.
+After moving back to McMinnville full time in 2015, I was still focused on growing my food business.
+Someone introduced me to the late local McMinnville legend, Rick Drakeley of The 411 Eatery & Lounge, and he ended up mentoring me and helped me grow my food cart business idea into a legitimate breakfast delivery restaurant, allowing me to use his kitchen on the weekdays, and DJ at his bar on the weekends.

-Eventually with the bit of DJing I did at The 411, along with the connections I made in the community through Rick and my breakfast delivery restaurant, the wedding work found me once again, and within a few years, I was DJing and MCing weddings all over Oregon for my own like-minded wedding clients.
+Eventually with the bit of DJing I did at The 411, along with the connections I made in the community through Rick and my breakfast delivery restaurant, the wedding DJ work found me once again, and within a few years, I was DJing and MCing weddings all over Oregon, working directly with my clients.

 Weddings finally started appealing to me.
 I was getting to know the couples I worked for - I learned to appreciate the uniqueness of each couples' dynamics and found something lovely about working with couples on something so special to them and their loved ones.
 My clients didn't want the same old boring disk jockey for their wedding, they wanted somebody who was creative, engaging, and passionate about the art of DJing and MCing, with a high standard for well-produced events.
 And once I really got into it, I noticed that I was falling in love with all the love, hearing all the stories, witnessing the deep connections these couples had with all their loved ones.
 I really started to appreciate the atmosphere of joy and solidarity that weddings offered.